loganphillips792/go-fileupload/README.md

-Simple app to practice uploading files in React and GO
+Simple app to practice uploading and downloading files in React and GO

 # To Do